Ten Kitchen Herbs to Grow this Year

 Basil

 Basil is an amazingly versatile herb that can be used for just about anything, from pesto to sauces or even frozen desserts like watermelon sorbet.
-Basil offers a nice peppery mint flavor and is said to be a powerful antibacterial.
+It offers a nice peppery mint flavor and is said to be a powerful antibacterial.

 Chamomile